AleksandraBelousova/-Condition-prediction-based-on-fertility-data/README.md

 Visualised the importance of features and the final interpretation results.

 Stack & Libraries:
-- Python, Pandas, Sklearn
+- Pandas, Sklearn
-- Imbalanced-learn for working with unbalanced data
+- Imbalanced-learn
-- SHAP for model interpretation
+- SHAP
-- Matplotlib and Seaborn for visualisation
+- Matplotlib and Seaborn